-For comparative analysis of small size for gestational age and major congenital malformations, logistic regression will be used to estimate odds ratios and 95% CIs within the matched cohorts.
+For comparative analysis of small size for gestational age and major congenital malformations, modified Poisson regression (Zou, 2004) will be used to estimate prevalence ratios and 95% CIs within the matched cohorts.

-For the dose 1 comparative risk estimation, when a second dose of vaccine is administered before the risk interval following dose 1 is complete, the risk interval will be truncated at the time of dose 2, and FU after dose 2 will be excluded from the dose 1 risk estimation.
+For the dose 1 comparative risk estimation for general safety events and pregnancy outcomes, when a second dose of vaccine is administered before the risk interval following dose 1 is complete, the risk interval will be truncated at the time of dose 2, and FU after dose 2 will be excluded from the dose 1 risk estimation.
 In this situation, for the dose 2 comparative risk estimation, the risk interval will start on the date of the second vaccine dose and will extend for the duration of the risk interval for dose 2.

-Similarly, for dose 2 comparative risk estimation, when a third dose of vaccine is administered before the risk interval following dose 2 is complete, the risk interval will be truncated at the time of dose 3, and FU after dose 3 will be excluded from the dose 2 estimation.
+Similarly, for dose 2 comparative risk estimation for general safety events and pregnancy outcomes, when a third dose of vaccine is administered before the risk interval following dose 2 is complete, the risk interval will be truncated at the time of dose 3, and FU after dose 3 will be excluded from the dose 2 estimation.
 In this situation, for the dose 3 comparative risk estimation, the risk interval will start on the date of the third vaccine dose and will extend for the duration of the risk interval for dose 3.